Bhawna11agg/Uplift-Project/README.md

 Week 2: Hash table, Graphs

-Week 3: Recursion and backtracking along with standard problems - Divide and Conquer, Greedy method (Knapsack, Prim’s algorithm, Kruskal’s algorithm, Dijkstra, Bellmanford)
+Week 3: Recursion and backtracking along with standard problems - Divide and Conquer

-Week 4: Dynamic programming (0/1 Knapsack, Travelling Salesman Problem, Coin change) Standard Problems to be discussed
+Week 4: Greedy method (Knapsack, Prim’s algorithm, Kruskal’s algorithm, Dijkstra, Bellmanford)
 ### **August**

-Week1:  Timed contest of data structures and algorithms done till now (mixed question of advanced and beginner)
+Week1:  Dynamic programming (0/1 Knapsack, Travelling Salesman Problem, Coin change) Standard Problems to be discussed

 Week 2: STL, Any topic which needs to be practiced more

-Week 3 & Week 4: Solving Questions in Codechef, Codeforces challenges with discussion
+Week 3 & Week 4: Working on the project of menu driven game

 Questions shared will be of varied difficulty and will be discussed on a weekly basis with deadlines announced for submitting solutions.